prathamd69/health-status-ML/README.md

-# house-price-prediction
+# health status of people machine learning pipeline
-A complete ML pipeline using DVC to predict house prices.
+A complete ML pipeline using DVC to predict health status.